nestorSag/streaming-gmm/README.md

 optim.setRegularizer(lbReg)
 model.setOptimizer(optim)
 ```
-We recommend using ```LogBarrier``` because it is cheaper computationally and memory-wise and has a smaller effect on the final model's quality.
+Its usually better to use ```LogBarrier``` because it is cheaper computationally and memory-wise and has a smaller effect on the final model's quality.

 ### Classifying Data